-(a) identify the expansion area of the Project during the validation process and define the criteria for the addition of the new regions;
+- (a) identify the expansion area of the Project during the validation process and define the criteria for the addition of the new regions; - (b) comply with the guidelines of the BCR Standard, in its most recent version;

-- (b) comply with the guidelines of the BCR Standard, in its most recent version; - (c) comply with all the provisions of the BIOCARBON methodological documents that apply in their latest release; - (d) include emission reductions or removals only for validated project activities; - (e) implement the GHG emission reduction or removal activities described in the validated project document; - (f) demonstrate that baseline scenario, land tenure, and additionality c00onsiderations are consistent and valid for the new areas; - (g) provide evidence of the start date of activities in the new areas, demonstrating that this date is later than the starting date of the project activities in the areas included in the validation; - (h) in the case of REDD+ projects, further, demonstrate that the drivers of deforestation/degradation and the baseline scenario are consistent with the validated characteristics for the initial project areas; - (i) Similarly, for REDD+ projects, considering that in some cases, the leakage belt may overlap with the validated expansion area, the project holder shall update the leakage belt to include potential displacement of deforestation/degradation by the implementation of the REDD+ project activities.
+- (c) comply with all the provisions of the BIOCARBON methodological documents that apply in their latest release; - (d) include emission reductions or removals only for validated project activities; - (e) implement the GHG emission reduction or removal activities described in the validated PD; - (f) demonstrate that baseline scenario, land tenure, and additionality coonsiderations are consistent and valid for the new areas; - (g) provide evidence of the start date of activities in the new areas, demonstrating that this date is later than the starting date of the project activities in the areas included in the validation; - (h) in the case of REDD+ projects, further, demonstrate that the drivers of deforestation/degradation and the baseline scenario are consistent with the validated characteristics for the initial project areas; - (i) Similarly, for REDD+ projects, considering that in some cases, the leakage belt may overlap with the validated expansion area, the project holder shall update the leakage belt to include potential displacement of deforestation/degradation by the implementation of the REDD+ project activities.

-20.2 Activities in the energy, transportation, and waste sectors

-Similarly, GHG Project holder that involve activities in those sectors may develop grouped projects.
+20.2 Activities in the energy, transportation, and waste sectors Similarly, GHG Project holder that involve activities in those sectors may develop grouped projects.
 To this end, they shall meet the following requirements:

-- (a) identify, during the validation process, the geographical area(s) within which (initial33 and additional) instances of the project are developed and define the criteria for the addition of new cases; - (b) comply with the guidelines of the BCR Standard, in their most recent version; - (c) comply with all the provisions of the BIOCARBON methodological documents they apply, in their latest release; - (d) include emission reductions only for validated project activities;
+- (a) identify, during the validation process, the geographical area(s) within which (initial and additional) instances of the project are developed and define the criteria for the addition of new cases; - (b) comply with the guidelines of the BCR Standard, in their most recent version; - (c) comply with all the provisions of the BIOCARBON methodological documents they apply, in their latest release; - (d) include emission reductions only for validated project activities; - (e) implement the GHG emission reduction activities described in the validated PD: - (f) demonstrate that the new instances meet the conditions of applicability described in the methodology applied;

-33 The initial instances are those included in the project description during validation.
+&lt;sup>35 The initial instances are those included in the project description during validation.

-- (e) implement the GHG emission reduction activities described in the validated project document; - (f) demonstrate that the new instances meet the conditions of applicability described in the methodology applied; - (g) demonstrate that geographic areas (to be included in project boundaries) in which there are no initial instances are subject to the same baseline scenario conditions and additionality as the areas in which are the initial instances; - (h) provide evidence of the start date of activities in the new instances, demonstrating that this date is later than the start date of the GHG emission reduction activities in the cases included in the validation (initial instances); - (i) the baseline scenario shall be determined for each instance, in accordance with the applicable methodology; - (j) additionality shall be assessed at the instance level as required by the applicable methodology.
+- (g) demonstrate that geographic areas (to be included in project boundaries) in which there are no initial instances are subject to the same baseline scenario conditions and additionality as the areas in which are the initial instances; - (h) provide evidence of the start date of activities in the new instances, demonstrating that this date is later than the start date of the GHG emission reduction activities in the cases included in the validation (initial instances); - (i) the baseline scenario shall be determined for each instance, in accordance with the applicable methodology; - (j) additionality shall be assessed at the instance level as required by the applicable methodology.
 Within the eligibility criteria set at the time of registration for the inclusion of new project activity instances, criteria regarding the additionality requirements for inclusion shall be defined; - (k) confirm that each instance complies with all methodology applied provisions, including the capacity limits set out in the methodologies applicable to the project type.